McCracken County, Kentucky: Education

 Several private schools also provide K-12 education.
 These institutions include the St. Mary System and Community Christian Academy.

 Higher education is provided by West Kentucky Community and Technical College in Paducah, part of the Kentucky Community and Technical College System.
 Like all other schools in this system, WKCTC offers associate degrees.
 The state's largest public university, the University of Kentucky, operates a branch campus of its College of Engineering at WKCTC.
 Murray State University offers bachelor's degree programs and master's degrees.
 A new 43,000 square foot facility located on a 23-acre campus adjacent to WKCTC was opened in 2014.
-In addition, Lindsey Wilson College offers a human services degree at WKCTC and McKendree University operates a Bachelor of Science in Nursing degree program.